kkredit/confronting-wicked-crypto/reading/ea-policy/WickedCrypto.md

   - Contains a nice little (very high level) intro to crypto and EA

->We are in a critical period for this issue: public opinion is split on whether companies should design their systems to permit law-enforcement access;11technology companies can no longer assume a hands-off, deregulatory environment; and the looming specter of foreign regulation from liberal and autocratic regimes alike gives the government and Silicon Valley an incentive to resolve the encryption issue one way or the other, thereby setting a global precedent.
+>We are in a critical period for this issue: public opinion is split on whether companies should design their systems to permit law-enforcement access; technology companies can no longer assume a hands-off, deregulatory environment; and the looming specter of foreign regulation from liberal and autocratic regimes alike gives the government and Silicon Valley an incentive to resolve the encryption issue one way or the other, thereby setting a global precedent.
 My hope is that this article will nudge the discussion away from oppositional, all-or-nothing analyses of short-term proposals and